jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 ### forcePort

-Default value
+If you don't pass this option, the default value will be:

 ```js
 false
 ```

-WHen true, server will try to kill any process poentially using the port it wants to listen.
+Wwen true, server will try to kill any process eventually using the port it wants to listen.

 ### browserClientRelativePath

-Default value:
+If you don't pass this option, the default value will be:

 ```js
 "/node_modules/@jsenv/core/src/browser-client"
 ```

 Files inside this folder will be served by browser explorer server.<br />

+If you want to use an other folder than the default one, you have to ensure this folder contains an `index.html`.<br />
-This folder must contain an `index.html` file that will be used to execute js inside the browser.<br />
+This `index.html` will be used as a template to execute your project files.<br />
-And `index.html` must contains a script tag like the one below.
+And this html file has to contains the script tag below:

 ```html
 <script src="/.jsenv/browser-script.js"></script>